thepolarbear0818/blog/pages/docs/faq.md

 );
 ```

-If you also want Safe Browsing to locally check your downloads add:
+If you also want Safe Browsing to locally check your downloads use the same UI,
+or add:

 ```js
 defaultPref("browser.safebrowsing.downloads.enabled", true);